hotwax/oms-documentation/netsuite/Flows/cycle-count.md

 ```

 ## Benefits:
-The automated synchronization of inventory variances from HotWax Commerce to Netsuite offers numerous advantages:
+The automated synchronization of inventory variances from HotWax Commerce to NetSuite offers numerous advantages:

 **Efficiency:** The process minimizes manual effort and reduces the time required for manual data entry.